Top 10 Cons & Disadvantages of PayPal

 Example: A freelancer’s account was frozen after they received several high-value payments, and PayPal flagged the activity as suspicious.
 They were unable to access their funds for over two months.

-Solution: Regularly monitor account activity and ensure compliance with PayPal’s terms of service.
+Solution: Monitor account activity regularly to ensure compliance with PayPal’s terms of service.
 Keep detailed transaction records to resolve issues quickly in case of an account freeze.

 Disadvantage #3: Poor Customer Support